MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 The reliable web app pattern is a set of objectives to help your web application converge on the cloud.
-The goal is to maximize the value of the cloud with minimal cost and effort and create a foundation for future modernization.
-This guide simulates the developer journey and discussion the decision process from planning to implementation.
-While the reliable web app pattern is a viable stopping point for some applications, it's a critical first step for most web applications and creates a foundation for future modernizations.
+The overarching objective of the pattern is to your web application harness the value of the cloud fast and create a foundation for modernization.
+The reliable web app pattern addresses code and architecture decisions from the developer perspective, and it details the entire cloud convergence process from planning to implementation.
+The pattern applies to most web applications converging on the cloud.
+While it's a viable stopping point for some web applications, you should view it as an essential first step in a modernization journey.

-The guidance assumes an on-premises starting point and focuses on harnessing the reliability of the cloud with minimal changes.
-It shows you how to apply the reliable web app pattern to an on-premises, line-of-business (LOB) ASP.NET web application.

 This article shows you how to apply the reliable web app pattern.
-There's a companion article that defines objectives of the reliable web app pattern and walks you through the business drivers, on-premises context, and reason we chose each Azure service.
-For more information, see [Reliable web application pattern for .NET](./pattern-overview.yml)

-***Reference architecture:*** There's a [reference implementation](https://github.com/Azure/reliable-web-app-pattern-dotnet) that applies the pattern to .NET web application.
-The web app is an employee-facing, line of business, concert ticketing app, and we refer to it throughout this guidance.
+There's a companion article that [defines the reliable web application pattern for .NET](./pattern-overview.yml) and a [reference implementation of the reliable web app pattern](https://github.com/Azure/reliable-web-app-pattern-dotnet) that you can deploy.
+The reference implementation is an employee-facing, line of business, concert ticketing app, and we refer to it throughout this guidance.

+## Architecture and code

+Architecture and code are symbiotic.
+A well-architected web application needs quality code and quality code needs a well-architected solution.
+Flaws in one limit the benefits of the other.
+The guidance here situates code changes within the pillars of the well-architected framework to reenforce the dependence of code and architecture.

 ![Diagram showing the architecture of the reference implementation.](images/reliable-web-app-dotnet.png)

 *Download a [Visio file](https://arch-center.azureedge.net/reliable-web-app-dotnet.vsdx) of this architecture.*

-## Architecture and code

-Architecture and code are symbiotic.
-A well-architected web application needs great code and great code needs well-architected infrastructure.
-Flaws in one will limit the benefits of the other.
-The reliable web app pattern situates code changes within the pillars of the well-architected framework to reenforce this concept.

 ## Reliability